liza-kabera770/Frameworks-Assignment/README.md

 The metadata.csv file from the CORD-19 dataset is too large to upload here.
 Please download it separately and put it in the same directory as the Python file before running it.

+##  Part 3: Data Analysis and Visualization
+In this part, I analyzed the cleaned CORD-19 dataset to find trends in COVID-19 research papers.
+- Counted papers by publication year
+- Identified top journals publishing COVID-19 research
+- Found frequent words in paper titles
+- Created visualizations (bar charts and a word cloud) using Matplotlib and WordCloud

+The charts help show how research activity changed over time and which journals contributed the most.